 SECTION 2.
 Upon the acceptance of this act, the selectmen of the town then in office shall forthwith divide the territory of the town into five wards, so that the wards will contain, as nearly as may be consistent with well defined limits, an equal number of voters, and they shall designate the wards by numbers.
-The number of wards may, in any year fixed by law for a new division of wards in cities, be changed by vote of the city council, with the division of wards in cities, be changed by vote of the city council, with the mayor; but the number of wards shall not be less than five.
+The number of wards may, in any year fixed by law for a new division of wards in cities, be changed by vote of the city council, with the assent of the mayor; but the number of wards shall not be less than five.